 While not as dramatic, when I moved to Los Angeles from NYC, I left behind all my friends and family.
 I traveled with my cat Stevie, and then we adopted another cat named Rocky, whom we adored and were constant companions.

-But it was our dog, JJ, that we accidentally rescued, who not only opened my eyes to
+But it was our dog, JJ, who we accidentally rescued opened my eyes to

-animal rescue and adoption, but was a way for me to finally meet neighbors and make friends while out walking.
+animal rescue and adoption.
+He was also the gateway for me to finally meet neighbors and make friends while out walking.
 Most importantly, it was through JJ that I really fell in love with dogs and experienced for myself their loyalty and unconditional love.

 Photos of JJ as a puppy, circa 1995, and then fully grown:

-And then in 2009, my kids got the flu, then I got the flu; then they got better, and I didn’t.
+Fast forward to 2009.
+My kids got the flu, then I got the flu, then they got better, and I didn’t.

 I landed in the hospital with pneumonia.